 Early Success

 Seeking to gain a way to direct flight, Jacob Ellehammer implemented a cyclic pitch control system in his helicopter in 1912, though his air times and free flight were still minimal.
-However, Etienne Oehmichen created a helicopter with rotors facing sideways, rotors that faced upwards for lift, and then later added a tail rotor.
+However, Etienne Oehmichen created a helicopter with main rotor blades facing sideways, rotors that faced upwards for lift, and then later added an anti torque tail rotor.
 As such, it was Oehmichen who was able to set records for distance traveled in 1922, as one could pilot his helicopters and carry passengers.

 In Germany in 1936, just before World War II, Henrich Focke and Gerd Achgelis made an even more successful helicopter that had two counter-rotating rotors and cyclic pitch control.
 Due to how the rotors moved in opposite directions, the helicopter did not tend to turn in one direction due to torque, which was a major discovery.